 Tucker told the Missouri State Highway Patrol he realized the Dodge Durango was slowing down and he thought it was turning right.
 Hartwig claimed he signaled a left turn.

 Hartwig and two passengers, Dottie Boatman and her 5-year-old son, Gavin, filed a lawsuit against Tucker and his employer Brian Taylor in October of 2012.
 The plaintiffs’ petition alleged that Tucker was negligent in passing at or near an intersection.

-Jason Hartwig suffered injuries to his left shoulder and left knee and in January 2012 on the same day underwent arthroscopic surgery of both shoulder and knee.
-Hartwig’s medical bills were $34,000 and reduced to $20,000 through health insurance payment.
+Jason Hartwig suffered injuries to his left shoulder and left knee and in January 2012 on the same day underwent arthroscopic surgery on both shoulder and knee.
+Hartwig’s medical bills were $34,000 and reduced to $20,000 through health insurance payments.
 Hartwig agreed to settle his claim for $150,000.
 Dottie Boatman injured her left shoulder and neck.
 Boatman underwent left shoulder arthroscopy in May 2012 and received a single epidural injection in February 2013 for her neck.
 Dottie Boatman’s unreduced medical bills were $32,149 and she agreed to a settlement of $100,000.
 Gavin Boatman suffered cuts to his face from broken glass.
-Gavin’s medical bills were $30,692 and reduced to $6,000 by payment.
+Gavin’s medical bills were $30,692 and were reduced to $6,000 by payment.
 Gavin’s claim was settled for $105,000 with court approval of the minor child’s claim and payment made through a structured annuity.